Apr 13, 2020 | Native Hope

 For the Navajo—Diné, the turtle’s shell is used to dispense medications—the turtle’s healing properties are so great that no other container is adequate.
 Others use the shell to craft dance rattles for ceremonial purposes.
 With 13 patterned squares in the center of its shell, some tribes use the shell as a calendar.
 The thirteen squares represent the thirteen full moons of the year.
 The surrounding twenty-eight squares of the shell represent the twenty days of each lunar month.

-Lakȟóta mothers make a leather amulet shaped like a kéya (Lakȟóta for turtle) for their newborn babies.
-Within, they place their child’s umbilical cord and sew them closed for protection.
-The amulet keeps the child grounded and connected to its mother and Uŋčí makȟá.
+Lakota mothers make a leather amulet shaped like a keya (Lakota for turtle) for their newborn babies.
+They place their child’s umbilical cord within and sew them closed for protection.
+The amulet keeps the child grounded and connected to its mother and unci maka.

 Earth on turtle’s back

-Native Hope recognizes the extreme importance for cultural revitalization and preservation.
+Native Hope recognizes the extreme importance of cultural revitalization and preservation.

 Join us in our effort to share the Untold Story of Native America.